-The mission of the Office of the City Clerk is to provide quality customer service and connect the public with the legislative process.
+The mission of the City Clerk's Office is to provide quality customer service and connect the public with the legislative process.
 We strive to ensure that the City's legislative processes are transparent by providing easy access to information.
-The Office of the City Clerk is often the first department that members of the public contact when seeking general information regarding the City.
-Through efficient use of city resources, we are able to ensure the preservation of the City of Fresno's legislative history.
+The Office of the City Clerk is often the first Department that members of the public contact when seeking general information regarding the City.
+Through efficient use of City resources, we are able to ensure the preservation of the City of Fresno's legislative history.

-The Office of the City Clerk maintains the Municipal Code and City Charter through the codification of adopted Ordinances.
-The Office of the City Clerk certifies official legislative documents including ordinances, resolutions, agreements, deeds, bonds, and other documents as necessary.
-We also ensure all public notices, hearings and agendas are published according to applicable statutes and regulations.
+The Office of the City Clerk maintains the Municipal Code and City Charter through the codification of adopted Ordinances and certifies official legislative documents including ordinances, resolutions, agreements, deeds, bonds, and other documents as necessary.
+The Office also ensures all public notices, hearings and agendas are published according to applicable statutes and regulations.